biodataprog/GEN220_data/README.md

-# GEN220_data
+# GEN220 data Repository
 Datasets for class

-This is where useful sets are stored
+This is where useful sets are stored.